 The primary challenge of fisheries management is poor data stock.
 We simply don’t know which species are being caught, where and in what quantities.
 Especially in complex multi-species fisheries, like the ones in Indonesia and in many other tropical developing countries, useful fish data just doesn’t exist, making sustainable management almost impossible.

 In fact, some 90 percent of fisheries globally are lacking in stock assessment data.
 Traditional methods of obtaining this data are prohibitively expensive, and so in the majority of fisheries in the developing world, the condition of stocks is unknown.

-Yayasan Konservasi Alam Nusantara (YKAN), TNC’s Indonesian affiliate, is using Crew Operated Data Recording Systems (CODRS) to capture the much needed data.
+Yayasan Konservasi Alam Nusantara (YKAN), TNC’s partner in Indonesia, is using Crew Operated Data Recording Systems (CODRS) to capture the much needed data.
 CODRS is a fish database program operated by fishers at sea.
 Fish are placed on measuring boards and then photographed to determine their size and species.
 The fishing vessel is tracked using GPS coordinates to show where the fish are harvested.

 For smaller boats, the crew photographs the fish upon landing instead of at sea, and the timestamps on the pictures are used as an indication of the fishing day.